 - 3. Instant replay may be used to review a "Fight Ending Sequence" and shall only be used after a fight has been officially stopped.
 Once instant replay has been used to review a fight ending sequence, the fight shall not be resumed. - 4.
 All fighters are required to wear a mouthpiece during competition.
 The round cannot begin without the mouthpiece.
 If the mouthpiece is dislodged during competition, the referee will call time and have the mouthpiece replaced at the first opportune moment, without interfering with the immediate action.
 Points may be deducted by the referee if he/she feels the mouthpiece is being purposefully spit out. - 5.
 If an MMA bout is being conducted in a ring and is a fighter is knocked out of the ring, the fighter must return to the ring unassisted by spectators or his/her seconds.
 If assisted by anyone, the fighter may lose points or be disqualified with such a decision being within the sole discretion of the referee.
 Once knocked from the ring, the competitor will have five (5) minutes to return to fighting surface, similar to an accidental foul, but shall be examined by the ringside physician before returning to action. - 6.
 The reapplication of petroleum jelly or another similar substance, to the face, may be allowed between rounds and shall only be applied by an approved cutman or licensed cornerman. - 7.
-In instances where the fight has to be concluded due to unforeseen, non-combat related issues, the fight may go to the scorecards if:

-a.
-If the bout is scheduled for 3 rounds, 2 rounds of the contest must be completed a.
+In instances where the fight has to be concluded due to unforeseen, non-combat related issues, the fight may go to the scorecards if: - a.
+If the bout is scheduled for 3 rounds, 2 rounds of the contest must be completed - b.
+If the bout is scheduled for 5 rounds, 3 rounds of the contest must be completed a.
 A maximum of one roll (no more than 2" wide by 15 yards in length) of white, soft, cloth gauze is permitted per hand.
 The gauze may not exceed the wrist of the competitor's glove.
 The exposed thumb is an option to be protected.